morphware/daemon/README.md

 ### End-user (e.g., data scientist)

-Start the back-end process, for the end-user:
+Start the back-end processes, for the end-user:

 `node main.js`

+`node endUser.js`

 ### Worker-node

-Start the back-end process, for the worker-node:
+Start the back-end processes, for the worker-node:

 `node worker.js`

+`node worker2.js`

+### Validator-node

+Start the back-end process, for the validator-node:

+`node validator.js`